ihfazhillah/autofarming/README.md

-# irigation-system
+# autofarming
-programmable irrigation system
+Automation for farming